Two difficult measures of piano music with two clefs, a complex key signature, and many accidental signs

 Alternative music notation systems with chromatic staves avoid each of these pitch-related difficulties, and offer significant advantages over traditional music notation.[3]

-Music Notations - Check out some alternative notation systems.
+Notation Systems — Check out some alternative music notation systems.

 [1] Arnold Schoenberg was probably the most influential 20th-century composer of Western "classical music."
 It is less commonly known that he also invented a chromatic staff notation system.
 This quote is from his "A New Twelve-Tone Notation," written in 1924 (see Style and Idea: Selected Writings of Arnold Schoenberg).
 Although Schoenberg was a proponent of atonal, non-diatonic music, his statement is relevant for all kinds of music.
 Most alternative notation systems were invented primarily with traditional tonal music in mind, and we are interested in making all types of music easier to read and play.
 Though we quote Schoenberg we do not discount the importance of diatonic scales and keys.
 Chromatic staff notation systems actually represent diatonic scales, tonalities, and their intervals much more faithfully than traditional notation.
 See Intervals on this page, and our Intervals Tutorial.